zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
 ```

-The following object is populated and passed in, if you would like to see more properties added here feel free to reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource Sample Needs More Properties ">Ibiza Menu Blade</a>.
+The following object is populated and sent to the `getMenuConfig` method.
+If you would like to see more properties added here, reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource Sample Needs More Properties ">Ibiza Menu Blade</a>.

 ```ts
 /**